hotosm/gh-workflows/README.md

 # gh-workflows

-Github workflows that can be shared across all HOT projects
+Github workflows that can be shared across all HOT projects.